 If you’ve just received a diagnosis of NSCLC, your outlook may be better.

 NSCLC is the most common type of lung cancer.
 There are several types of NSCLC.
 The exact type of NSCLC can affect your exact treatment plan.

 Treatment for all types of NSCLC is more successful when you receive a diagnosis in an early stage.

 Most cases of NSCLC are from smoking cigarettes.
 If you smoke or have recently quit smoking, you might be

-Medicare and most other insurance plans will pay for this screening if you’re eligible.
+Most other insurance plans and Medicare will pay for this screening if you’re eligible.
 Screening can help you find NSCLC early and get treatment before the cancer spreads.